 Summer (April to September) is the best time to learn how to surf.
 Along with warmer temperatures, summer also brings small-to-medium waves.
 Winter waves are bigger and should be reserved for those with more experience.
 As a beginner, best to plan your surf trip when the sun is high and the days are long for warm, safe fun.

 The Azores and Madeira are pretty much as close to paradise as you’ll get in the middle of the Atlantic Ocean.
 With colourful marine life, volcanoes, rare wild plants and incredible surf, Portugal’s islands are well worth checking out.
 Plus, if the surf does go flat, you won’t be short of adventures with a volcano to climb!

 Portugal’s cheaper than much of Europe

 Peniche, a fishing community 94km from Lisbon, is a great location to learn how to surf.
-You can stay in various surf camps in Peniche from just £21 a night which includes your accommodation, lessons and kit!
+You can stay in various surf camps in Portugal for a lot less than the rest of Europe!

-It’s not just the surf camp that won’t set you back much, Lisbon always crops up on lists of the most affordable cities in Europe and outside of the city things are often even cheaper!
+It’s not just a surf camp in Portugal that won’t set you back much, Lisbon always crops up on lists of the most affordable cities in Europe and outside of the city things are often even cheaper!

 Portugal is super close

 Even if you’re not a huge fan of flying I’m sure you could handle this short flight.
 You can make it to the beaches in under 3 hours!

 I’d recommend booking your flights through Skyscanner as they make it super easy to compare flight deals.